Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 If you show the attendant that you’re vigilant, everything will be fine.

-I’m not sure if I should call this a “scam” or rather a “deliberate omission” on the part of the rental companies.
+I’m not sure if I should call this a “scam” or rather a “deliberate omission” by rental companies.

-Indeed, many rental companies don’t mention insurance until they hand you the vehicle and the rental is already paid.
+Indeed, many rental companies don’t mention insurance until they hand you the vehicle, and the rental fee is already paid.

 At that point, they’ll inform you that the price you paid doesn’t include any insurance.